Absurd (film): Production

 At one point during the shoot, according to D'Amato's personal documents, the film's working title was La porta dell'oltretomba (literally: "The Door of the Beyond").

-The house in which most of the film is set was located at Riano Romano near Rome.
+The house in which most of the film is set was located at Fiano Romano near Rome.
 Donatella Donati remembered it belonged to some girls who used to rent it out as a film set.
 A few months later, in the summer of 1981, the same set was used in the three adult films Baby sitter, Pat una donna particolare and ...e il terzo gode directed by Alberto Cavallone under the pseudonym "Baron Corvo".

 D'Amato produced the film with his "P.C.M.
 International" (the acronym standing for "Produzioni Cinematografiche Massaccesi"), which he had already used to produce Sesso nero and Antropophagus, while Edward Sarlui provided additional funding with his Panamanian company Metaxa Corporation and acted as shield - so much so that the film never became Italian and ended up being officially Panamanian.
 However, D'Amato later twisted it back his way and distributed it with his company "Cinema 80".

 Relation to Anthropophagus

 Absurd is in many ways only a spiritual sequel to Anthropophagus.
-Connections between the two films are the following: George Eastman's and Joe D'Amato's involvement; the presence of a murderer, played by George Eastman in effectively the same role as the one he played in the first film, the disemboweled man and the association with a Greek island in both films.
+Connections between the two films are the following: George Eastman's and Joe D'Amato's involvement; the presence of a murderer, played by George Eastman in effectively the same role as the one he played in the first film, the disemboweled man, and the association with a Greek island in both films.
 Author Jim Harper felt "the film drew many of its ideas from Halloween (1978) rather than from Anthropophagous and that "it generally worked against the film."

 Joe D'Amato attempted to make the film more attractive to the American market by setting it in the United States, even though it was shot in Italy.

 Release

 Italy

 Absurd passed censorship on October 21, 1981.

 Theatrically, Absurd was released as Rosso Sangue in October 1981 in Italy.
-It was distributed by D'Amato's company Cinema 80, which he mostly used to produce hard core pornographic films.
+It was distributed by D'Amato's company Cinema 80, which he mostly used to produce hardcore pornographic films.

 On VHS, the film was released by Avo and Cinemanetwork.